Loading…

 Because public companies have different fiscal year-end dates, Tellvest normalizes all periods to calendar quarters.
 A company with a June fiscal year-end reports its fiscal Q2 in January — we map that to calendar Q1 based on the quarter-end date.
 This means when you compare companies within a calendar quarter on the dashboard, economy, or sector pages, you're comparing earnings calls that cover roughly the same real-world time period.

 Earnings calls contain far more information than the headline numbers.
-Sentiment scores, economic signals, analyst focus areas, and key themes are all embedded in the transcript — but extracting and comparing them at scale isn't feasible manually.
+Sentiment scores, economic signals, analyst focus areas, and key themes are all embedded in the transcript.
+But extracting and comparing them across hundreds of companies isn't feasible manually.

 Tellvest is an independent research tool and is not affiliated with any company we track.
 Financial data is sourced from SEC filings and public financial databases.
 This is not investment advice.